ABSITE: Everything You Need to Know

 The purpose of the exam is to ensure that residents are studying the core curriculum of general surgery training.
 The ABSITE is also intended to prepare categorical residents to pass the American Board of Surgery general surgery boards (i.e., the Qualifying Exam, or written boards, and Certifying Exam, or oral boards), which is required for board certification in general surgery.

-The ABSITE is a five-hour computerized exam given in one block.
+The ABSITE is a five-hour computerized exam given in one block with 250 multiple-choice questions.
 It is administered using each program’s own computer facilities.
 Breaks are allowed at any point during the exam.

 The ABSITE covers a range of topics based on the SCORE Curriculum Outline for General Surgery.
 Per the ABS, topics not covered on SCORE but tested on the ABSITE include Radiology, Outcomes, and Ethics.
 Radiology is usually tested in conjunction with a clinical scenario (e.g., the radiographic finding will influence management).
 The ethics component is best prepared for by building on ethical principles learned in medical school or while studying for the USMLE exams; however, the context will be surgery and the care of surgical patients.
 Outcomes is a subtopic of Biostatistics and Evaluation of Evidence on the SCORE Curriculum.